This year, it's more important than ever for you to be kind to yourself as a nurse or carer.

 - Your physical and mental health are intrinsically linked.

-- So, maintaining a healthy and balanced diet is also key to how you feel throughout your day and contributes to your overall well being.
+- Maintaining a healthy and balanced diet is also key to how you feel throughout your day and contributes to your overall well being.

 - Try to allow time for a healthy snack during your shift break, and stay hydrated throughout your shift.

-For more guidance on looking after your mental health during this time you can access the Mental Health Foundation’s resources here.
+For more guidance on looking after your mental health, find the Mental Health Foundation’s resources here.

 We appreciate the incredible work you’re doing every day on the frontline of the coronavirus crisis.